Wasatch 100

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The course accumulates approximately 24,000 feet of elevation gain and about 23,300 feet of elevation loss.
-There are 15 aid stations along the route, including the finish line.
-Registration for this edition closed on January 4, 2026.
+There are 15 aid stations along the course to support runners, including the finish line.
 Visit the organization's website for the most recent information.

 100 mi